apache/apisix/README.md

 #### Dependencies

-Apisix is based on [openresty](http://openresty.org/), the configures data storage and distribution via [etcd](https://github.com/etcd-io/etcd).
+APISIX is based on [OpenResty](https://openresty.org/), the configures data storage and distribution via [etcd](https://github.com/etcd-io/etcd).

-We recommend that you use luarocks to install APISIX, and for different operating systems have different dependencies, see more: [Install Dependencies](https://github.com/iresty/apisix/wiki/Install-Dependencies)
+We recommend that you use [luarocks](https://luarocks.org/) to install APISIX, and for different operating systems have different dependencies, see more: [Install Dependencies](https://github.com/iresty/apisix/wiki/Install-Dependencies)

-#### Install apisix
+#### Install APISIX

 ```shell
 sudo luarocks install apisix